Jump to navigation

 The Colorado Commission on Aging (CCOA) was established under the authority of the Older Coloradans Act (C.R.S.
 Sections 26- 11-100.1 to 26-11-106) to serve as the primary advisory body on all matters affecting older persons.
 The CCOA is a volunteer organization of seventeen people appointed by the Governor and approved by the Senate committee to serve for four year terms.
 There are two members appointed to each of the seven Congressional Districts, and members representing that district may not be from the same political party.
 In addition to the fourteen members there is one at-large Commissioner, and one member each of different parties from the State Senate and House.

-Meetings are held six times a year with two meetings being held outside the Denver area and all meetings are open to the public.
+Meetings are held six times a year with at least two meetings being held outside the Denver Metro area.
+All meetings are open to the public.

 Colorado Commission on Aging (Day 1)

 1575 Sherman St. Conference Room 4A/4B

 Colorado Commission on Aging (Volunteer at Senior Day at the Capitol)

 Denver, CO 80203

 For more meeting information, please contact Tara Franck at firstname.lastname@example.org.